babelitoo/employee-tracker/README.md

 # Employee Tracker

 ## Description
 A CMS app that allows you to look at a database of employees, departments and roles.
-Lets you add new departments, roles, employees, or update an employees role using node, inquirer, mysql2, and console.table.
+Lets you add new departments, roles, employees, or update an employees.

 ![Screen Shot](./assets/employee-track.png)